1. About ticagrelor

 8. Cautions with other medicines

-Some medicines interfere with the way ticagrelor works.
+Some medicines affect the way ticagrelor works.

 - non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen